andresbrun/ABFillButton/README.md

 ABFillButton
 ============

-An UIButton subclass that allows you to represent a fill porcentage stylishly.
+An UIButton subclass that allows you to represent a fill percentage stylishly.

 ## Instalation